UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Blazers covered the spread in their only game when favored by 1.5 points or more.

-- UAB is 2-0 against the spread and 3-0 overall in games when it records more than 15.3 points.
+- UAB is 2-0 against the spread and 3-0 overall this season when the team notches more than 15.3 points.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.